“Once you stop learning, you start dying”

 Due to my continued study of finance, I have been able to create this blog with content that I hope will resonate with and educate people.
-While I am not earning more income because of this, my learning has increase exponentially and doors for increased income are starting to open.
+While I am not earning more income because of this, my learning has increased exponentially and doors for increased income are starting to open.

 I do not regret anything I have learned in my spare time.
 Everything I learn I am able to use for one good purpose or another.
 It’s like the old saying goes, “knowledge is power.”

 Pick Up A Good Book – The Library Is A Great Resource!

 I challenge you to put your phone down today.
 Stop scrolling through Facebook and Twitter and head over to the library.
 Go to a section you are interested in but never had the time to look into.
 Do you want to learn to be a better cook?
 Find a good cookbook and start from scratch.
 Do you want to start your own business?
 Head over to the business section and pick up a book on starting a business.
 Think about those interests you have, but never have the time to learn.
 If you don’t make time, the time will never be there.
 Trust me, learning is much more fun when you are studying something you actually care about.